stevebuk1/pv_opt_app/README.md

 Solar / Battery Charging Optimisation App for Home Assistant.

+This App (previously known as an AddOn) can be used with Home Assistant to run Pv_opt without using AppDaemon.

-This App attempts to optimise charging and discharging of a home solar/battery system to minimise cost electricity cost on a daily basis using freely available solar forecast data from SolCast.
+The Pv_opt App attempts to optimise charging and discharging of a home solar/battery system to minimise cost electricity cost on a daily basis using freely available solar forecast data from SolCast.
 This is particularly beneficial for Octopus Agile but is also benefeficial for other time-of-use tariffs such as Octopus Flux or simple Economy 7.

 The application will integrate fully with Solis inverters which are controlled using any of: